Karumi/project-quality-assurance/ios-quality-assurance.md

 ## Continuous integration

-* Besides what's mandatory for every other project, in Android it's also required to:
+* Besides what's mandatory for every other project, in iOS it's also required to:
   * Verify your UI is being rendered correctly.
   * Check your API integration.